ObjectBoxPC/filepasser/README.md

 ## Security

 File Passer does not perform any authentication, so anyone with access to the server can download or upload files from the directory that the script is started from.
+In addition, the connection is not encrypted so it is vulnerable to packet sniffing.
 The server should only be exposed to a trusted environment.

 ## License